dj-wasabi/python-openam/docs/source/introduction.rst

 * 12.0.0
 * 13.0.0

-Tests will validate on these version.
+Tests will validate that the module works on these versions.